 Your application has to be in before 1 May 2014 and will be assessed by a selection committee consisting of Van Eyck advisors and members of the NEARCH partners.
 The selection committee meets in May 2014.
 An interview may be part of the selection procedure.
 It is our aim to have settled the selections by mid June.

 All information about the Van Eyck, its ambition and policy, the application procedure, the stipend, living accommodation, etc. can be consulted here.

 Please note that this information applies to the general, annual application round of the academy, and that some parts will not be applicable to the NEARCH fellowship.
-The main exceptions are that you do not have to write an In-Lab proposal and you do not have to pay the annual personal contribution.

 Make sure you carefully read this information so that your application reaches us fully and can be assessed accordingly.